JaredBakerCCF/github-slideshow/_posts/0000-01-02-JaredBakerCCF.md

 layout: slide
 title: "Welcome to our JaredBakerCCF slide!"
 ---
-"CLI is the way to go"
+"CLI is the way to go" :tada:
 Use the left arrow to go back!